How do I get to the retreat?

 How long is the retreat?

-It is winter in Europe so it's not going to be hot.
-Still, January in southern Spain is a lot warmer and sunnier than northern Europe.
+Summers are really hot but we mostly organise retreats in the cooler months.
 Almeria is the sunniest part of Spain so there is a good chance of winter sun in the day.
-At night, it's cold.
+At night in the winter, it can be cold.
 If it is windy, we are quite exposed on the top of a hill.
 It can feel like the house is going to take off and rain can be pretty heavy when it does rain.
 That's when we light the fire, put the heating on in our rooms and go for maximum coziness.

 All our bedrooms have heating you can control yourself and cozy beds so you can rest comfortably.
 We have outdoor areas for you to make the most of the winter sun.
-The swimming pool is not heated so that may only appeal to people used to outdoor swimming in winter.
+The swimming pool is not heated so that may only appeal to people used to outdoor swimming.

 How many people stay in each retreat?